 Regulatory enactments and other binding documents lay down a number of requirements that an economic operator must comply with and ensure that they are fulfilled when carrying out an economic activity.
 There are several types of taxes in Latvia – you can read about the wayshere.

 Tax returns must be submitted and payments must be made using:Electronic declaration system of the State Revenue Service(SRS EDS).

 The Ministry of Finance website is availableaggregateon the tax and tax system in Latvia, as well as an overview of tax incentives by 2020.
 The following tax incentives are available:

-• for dependants, tax relief is applied to a natural person, also to a resident of a European Union Member State or European Economic Area, if more than 75% of the total income has been generated in Latvia.
+· for dependants, tax relief is applied to a natural person, including a resident of a Member State of the European Union or European Economic Area, if more than 75% of the total income has been generated in Latvia.
 For more information, seeOn the SRS website.